ssgvip/ssgvip-quarto-cmsc-courses/README.md

-# ssgvip-quarto-cmsc-courses
+# cmsc-course-materials
-Quarto project for Computer Science department
+Central repo for CMSC course materials in standard format